syncfusion/ej2-angular-docs/src/grid/pager/getting-started.md

 All the available Essential JS 2 packages are published in [`npmjs.com`](https://www.npmjs.com/~syncfusionorg) registry.

-To install Pager component, use the following command.
+To install Angular Pager component, use the following command.

 ```bash
 npm install @syncfusion/ej2-angular-grids --save